imazen/resizer-web/content/docs/install/com.md

 ### Installing ImageResizer for COM use

 1. [Download ImageResizer](/download) and extract it to a folder.
-2. Run `\dlls\release\COMInstaller.exe` within the extracted folder, *with Administrator priviledges*.
+2. Run `\dlls\release\COMInstaller.exe` within the extracted folder, *with Administrator privileges*.
 3. Click Install, and verify success.

-If you get an error when trying to use the COM API, see [the troubleshooitng page](/docs/troubleshoot).
+If you get an error when trying to use the COM API, see [the troubleshooting page](/docs/troubleshoot).

 ### Using the COM API